HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 We can only do what the state tells us.

-So in a similar fashion, we got you know 15 to 150, whatever bazillion number of pages of the IRS code.
+So in a similar fashion, we got 15, 150, whatever bazillion number of pages of the IRS code.

-Um totally agree that screws up um where the money could go totally sends mixed signals, and that that's why, as we call ourselves right wing MMP here, right?
+Totally agree that screws up where the money could go, totally sends mixed signals.

-Uh we would say the the easiest thing to do out of all the things that could be done is is completely gut the tax code and for example, and and I know this will like it set libertarian and cap ears on fire when I say this, put a small national property tax over the whole country.
+And for example, and I know this will set libertarian NCAP ears on fire when I say this, put a small national property tax over the whole country.

-That would eliminate the need to chase individuals and to track their money.
+That would eliminate the need to chase individuals and detract their money.

-And it and what's unique about a property tax is it's not transactional.
+And what's unique about a property tax is it's not transactional.

-Currently, with the the income tax and the self-employment taxes that we have in the United States and pretty much every other country that's modern or whatever, is that I get as a business owner, I get punished for starting a business.
+Currently, with the income tax and the self-employment taxes that we have in the United States and pretty much every other country that's modern or whatever, is that as a business owner, I get punished for starting a business.

-As an employee, you get punished for getting a job, and the more that you work, the more both of us get punished.
+As an employee, you get punished for getting a job.

-Because the more you work, the more the more taxes come out.
+And the more that you work, the more both of us get punished because the more you work, the more taxes come out.

 That'd be a head tax, right?

-And if we recognize the fact that like we don't need to pay off the debt, we don't, you know, we we don't need to to get this money in order for uh you know future generations to pay for the waterfront dorkiness that that we built.
+And if we recognize the fact that we don't need to pay off the debt, we don't, you know, we don't need to get this money in order for, you know, future generations to pay for the waterfront dorkiness that we built.

-Well, and of course uh we're all aware that power corrupts.
+Well, and of course, we're all aware that power corrupts.

-So uh if we have a head tax, they'll just import people to to raise to tax base, and if there's a property tax, they'll simply tax tax is the argument that we're making.
+So if we have a head tax, they'll just import people to raise the tax base.

-No, but what I'm saying is that if if any any kind of tax is going to distort the economy, because if if it's a property tax, then the governments will do everything they can to raise the value of the property to tax more.
+No, what I'm saying is that if any kind of tax is going to distort the economy, because if it's a property tax, then the governments will do everything they can to raise the value of the property to tax more.

-I I gotta push back on the distortion thing, and I mean th this kind of really gets down kind of to the root of it, where the the Austrian argument stems from accepting the barter theory of money, which is that okay, you know, uh back in the day the what you know you had chickens and I I had fish and it you know uh I want fish but you don't want chickens.
+Where the Austrian argument stems from accepting the barter theory of money, which is that, okay, you know, back in the day, you had chickens and I had fish, and it, you know, I want fish, but you don't want chickens.

-I don't even remember if I I said it the the right way based on what my example that I said before.
+I don't even remember if I said it the right way based on my example that I said before.

-And when the government comes in and says, okay, well, we you know we need to uh violently move resources over here and we need to subsidize that and whatever, that's distorting the flow of that was happening before.
+And when the government comes in and says, okay, well, we need to violently move resources over here and we need to subsidize that and whatever, that's distorting the flow of that was happening before.

 And what we're arguing is that that's not where money came from.